joshjacobbaker/client/README.md

 - Photo Shoot Slider...
 Add images, update dimensions in media queries
 - Admin Page
+- Trigger a Function when Scrolling to an Element in React with Intersection Observer
 - figma
 - Swap Fontawesome with more performant SVG replacement from iconify.design
+- styled-components
+- react context
+- jsconfig.json for relative routes

 ### WIP